tc39/notes/es9/2018-03/mar-20.md

 - [slides](https://docs.google.com/presentation/d/1o0XpxQmERelo0u-tyibSeHLhy-YyCNCBwHGIDwuXUww/ )

 KG: Only asking for Stage 1.
-Note that this was written by a community member, github.com/bathos.
-Generally idea is the rough opposite of the Object.entries and its opposite, Object.fromEntries We already have a fully compliant polyfill.
+Note that this was written by a community member, https://github.com/bathos.
+General idea is the rough opposite of the `Object.entries` and its opposite, `Object.fromEntries` We already have a fully compliant polyfill.
 Any body has question about this or strong feelings?

 #### Conclusion/Resolution

-Approved for Stage 1
+- Approved for Stage 1

-MM: Do new constructors inherent from the Object constructor, other class would inherent from entries.
+MM: Do new constructors inherit from the Object constructor, other class would inherent from entries.

 JHS: they do